Home workouts mean ‘working out at home’—as simple as that. Is it really that simple?

 Don’t forget the maintenance expense that you need to incur from time to time.
 After setting up home gym or you get some equipment to start with initially, maintenance is necessary.
 You need to keep the place germ-free, dry, clean and what not.

-After spending so much to set it up, and thereafter not working out regularly, not working out in proper form and technique, or not keeping the gym/room neat and clean on a daily basis, you will find it is indeed a headache!
+After spending so much to set up a home workouts environment, and thereafter, not working out daily, not working out in proper form and technique, or not cleaning up daily, you will find it is indeed a headache!

 People say gyms are germy.
 Well, there will be germs in your home gym also.

 Disadvantages of home workouts, I personally feel, weigh more than the advantages.
-And when you add up the yearly cost for the same, you will find that yearly gym fees are much cheaper and you don’t have to worry about anything else.
+And when you add up the yearly cost for home workouts, you will find that yearly gym fees are much cheaper and you don’t have to worry about anything.

-On the other hand, if you can maintain everything well and not go slack with it, go ahead with it and build a dream home gym.
+On the other hand, if you can maintain everything well and not go slack with it, go ahead with home workouts and build a dream home gym.

 Home workouts are best for people who have years of experience in gyms and know what they are doing.